 Why The Names With Catuaba Are So Confusing

-There is also commonly made into an alcoholic beverage to promote sexual activity in Brazil.
+There is also a common alcoholic beverage named catuaba used to promote sexual activity in Brazil.

 The Different Kinds Of Catuaba: